sanjabh11/legal_oracle/README.md

 - Logging and caching use Supabase tables (see scripts)
 - For local testing, set `SKIP_JWT_VERIFY=true` in `.env`
 - See `wrapper.md` for advanced user stories, API usage, and integration patterns
-- See `caselaw_service/README.md` for troubleshooting and dev workflow

 ---